 What is the right amount of weight gain for every woman?
 The answer depends on your pre-pregnancy weight.

-“Before pregnancy, if your weight was in the normal range, then you shouldn’t gain more than 9-11 kgs” says Dr. Swati.
+“Before pregnancy, if your weight was in the normal range, then you shouldn’t gain more than 9-11 kgs” says Dr. Priti.
 “Women who are obese or overweight shouldn’t gain more than 6-8 kgs, and underweight women may need to gain between 15-19 kgs of weight.”

 When Niti was planning her pregnancy, her weight was normal and she was in good shape.
 “I already had a pretty strong exercise routine before I got pregnant and I thought I was eating really healthy food” she said.
 “But after my first trimester, the food cravings became intense and I kept indulging myself.”

 Niti’s incident is a good reminder for women to keep a close watch on their caloric intake when they’re pregnant.
-According to Dr. Swati, if women gain too much weight while they’re pregnant, they place themselves at a higher risk for medical complications like diabetes and high blood pressure and a caesarean delivery.
+According to Dr. Priti, if women gain too much weight while they’re pregnant, they place themselves at a higher risk for medical complications like diabetes and high blood pressure and a caesarean delivery.
 “Labour dysfunctions are more common with obese women who sometimes fail to progress in labour and require medical intervention.”

 On the other hand, underweight women who don’t gain enough weight could be at an increased risk of delivering low birth-weight or preterm babies.

 What you eat and how you exercise largely determine how much weight you gain during pregnancy.
-“Eat a healthy balanced diet that’s rich in fiber” reminds Dr. Swati.
+“Eat a healthy balanced diet that’s rich in fiber” reminds Dr. Priti.
 “Small and frequent portions, lots of fluids, and plenty of fruits and vegetables.
 And don’t forget to add in at least 30 minutes of moderate exercise every day.”

 Average Weight Gain During Pregnancy

 In your first trimester, you will only gain around 1- 2 kg and in fact some women may even lose weight because of their morning sickness.
 So most of the weight gain will happen in the second half of your pregnancy.
-“On average, most women gain around ½ kg per week once their second trimester begins” says Dr. Swati.
+“On average, most women gain around ½ kg per week once their second trimester begins” says Dr. Priti.
 “But it’s important to keep in mind that the mother’s weight gain is not directly proportional to her baby’s weight gain.”
 In other words, the baby may be growing well even if the mother is putting on less weight.

 The weight you gain during pregnancy comes from your baby and the surrounding fluid, the placenta, an increase in your blood volume, and of course from the fat you gain.
 After your baby’s delivery, you will shed a few kilos but the rest of the weight loss will come from shedding your body fat.

 For healthy weight gain during pregnancy, women must remember not to eat for two.
 On average, pregnant women need to add just 300 extra calories from healthy grains and fats to their daily diets.
-“You need to eat food rich in the right nutrients” says Dr. Swati.
+“You need to eat food rich in the right nutrients” says Dr. Priti.
 “What you eat provides fuel for your baby’s development, so it’s important to make healthful choices.”